Data driven targeting is the new normal

 Where to start?

-So where the %[email protected]! do you get started?
+So where the %$@! do you get started?

 I highly recommend LinkedIn Sales Navigator.

-- It's dirt cheap if you compare it to any lead list buying service out there.
-(Ok, you don't get email addresses, but here's more on that.)
+It's dirt cheap if you compare it to any lead list buying service out there.
+(Ok, you don't get email addresses, but that's what Salesflare's email finding credits are for!)

 Just use the Lead Builder to build your lead list, using the company data and professional contact data filters available.
 You'll have a great lead list in minutes.